senbeiwabaka/OptimizingParallelCompiler/README.txt

 Then you can convert the code to C#
 Then you can compile the code
 Then you can run the code

+****
+NOTES :
+Automation - has a slight bug in that when it runs, anything other than 0 and 1 exit the program

+Jacobi - still does not run because we still have not had to implement multi-dimensional arrays and Dr. O'Neil had talked about changing it just a one dimensional array

+Sort Insertion - has a slight bug in, that when it runs, it does not swap variables correctly

+Tax - crashes the program because a couple of the variables have not been initialized

+All other cases worked fine